 THE INFLUENCE OF CHEKHOV

 A word for the literary short story which leaves the reader to extrapolate is Post-Chekhovian, because Anton Chekhov is kind of famous for starting this trend.
-James Joyce also wrote like this, ending with ‘tacit’ epiphanies rather than clear self-revelations.
+James Joyce also wrote like this, ending with ‘tacit’ epiphanies rather than clear anagnorises.

 DRAMATIC VS AESTHETIC CLOSURE

 Whereas Nancy Kress makes a distinction between ‘plotted’ and ‘literary’, critic Charles May draws a distinction between stories that are resolved dramatically and stories that are resolved aesthetically.
 I think this is a different way of saying the same thing.